Spot Emotional Distress Early for a Better COPD Prognosis

 Resources

-Elements Behavioural Health (Irritable Depression: When Sadness Feels Like Anger)Everyday Health (COPD and Depression)Everyday Health (10 Depression Symptoms to Watch For)Drugs.com (Top 9 Symptoms of Depression to Watch For)Managing shortness of breath when you have COPD doesn't have to be challenging.
-Breathe easy by taking preventative steps and using effective interventions.
+Elements Behavioural Health (Irritable Depression: When Sadness Feels Like Anger)Everyday Health (COPD and Depression)Everyday Health (10 Depression Symptoms to Watch For)Drugs.com (Top 9 Symptoms of Depression to Watch For)What does the spring weather mean for your COPD?
+Here are five helpful ways to cope with COPD in the spring in order to get the most out of the season.